HIRIS-Lab/HistologyHSI-BC-Recurrence/README.md

 This repository contains the following scripts:
 * `main.ipynb`: provide a basic example of how to load and perform some basic preprocessing to hispathological (.mrxs) and hyperspectral (ENVI format) data using Python.
+* `overlay_tissue_areas.py`: provide a tutorial on manipulating annotations in GeoJSON format to overlay tissue compartments on a slide image using Python.
 ## Dependencies

 Python script requires: